ejpcmac/xgen/templates/base/README.md

 ## [Contributing](CONTRIBUTING.md)

-Before to contribute on this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md).<% end %><%= if @license == "MIT" do %>
+Before contributing to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md).<% end %><%= if @license == "MIT" do %>

 ## License